 Bluetooth 4 is the Pasco Wireless Light Sensor communication method with iOS and Android mobile devices, and Mac and PC computers.
-A list of compatible hardware and software is listed here.
+Here you can find compatible hardware and software.

 By removing the cables and going wireless, it’s possible to put the sensor in places where it might not be safe to be within the usual meter of wire, such as out in the sun for an hour.
 The Pasco Wireless Light Sensor can also be set up as a lab station where students log into the sensor to gather their data, then move on to the next station.

 The Pasco Wireless Light Sensor is an excellent tool to teach science, and to do science.
-It’s tiny form factor and huge set of capabilities, but what makes it even more of a go-to solution is that the Pasco Wireless Light Sensor talks to smartphones putting a tremendous amount of science lab into a single pants pocket.
+Huge set of capabilities is tiny form factor, but what makes it even more of a go-to solution?
+The Pasco Wireless Light Sensor talks to smartphones putting a tremendous amount of science lab into a single pants pocket.

 More information about Wireless Light Sensor – PS-3213 is here.